 Slavery exists in every city around the world.
 It haunts massage parlors and truck stops.
 It circles most major sporting events.
 And it may exist right next door to you.

 In 2005, our founder Blythe Hill began hearing about the issue of sex trafficking.
 Despite her deep sense of urgency to help, she felt helpless.
 She wasn't a lawyer or a doctor or a social worker; her interests and talents were in fashion, trend analysis, and blogging.
 She didn't think she had much to offer to the fight, until four years later.

 In 2009, Blythe challenged herself to wear a dress every day of December (hence: Dressember).
 The next year, a few friends joined in.
 By the third year, her friends' friends began to participate, and it occurred to Blythe that there was more to this challenge than she originally thought.
 By 2013, the movement blossomed into something completely unexpected - an international campaign to aid the fight against sex trafficking.

 IT STARTED WITH A DRESS.

 Since 2013, Dressember has grown into an international movement to save lives.

 In less than five years, Dressember advocates raised over $5 million, committing to increasing global awareness and eradication of slavery and sex trafficking.

 We work with our grant partners to bring relief, restoration, and resources to victims around the world.
 It is our hope that through a growing, collaborative community of advocates, we ultimately dismantle the human trafficking industry from every angle.

-HERE ARE TWO WAYS
+HERE ARE SOME WAYS